greenarmor/minerstat-linux/README.md

 minerstat-start-bg | Same as minerstat-start just in the background, ideal for SSH

-minerstat-view | View mining output (Only for BG mod)
+minerstat-console | View mining output (Only for BG mod)
 ```

 # Start with Linux